christian-hobelsberger/PersonalWebsite/content/project/NLP_project_quizz_generator/index.md

 ---
 title: "Multiple Choice Question Generation by Fine-Tuning BART in Modular and Unified Approaches"
 summary: "To streamline the generation of high-quality multiple-choice questions (MCQs), two sequential pipelines were created: one with a modular design for question/answer and distractor generation, and another with a single unified model.
 BART was fine-tuned on the SciQ dataset, and the unified model outperformed the modular model on qualitative measures and cosine similarity of correct answers and distractors.
-Another pipeline was developed to extend the use of the model\: given a URL and a topic, it generates an MCQ.
+Another pipeline was developed to extend the use of the model: given a URL and a topic, it generates an MCQ.
 A fine-tuned BART-large model successfully generated MCQs beyond the science domain of the SciQ dataset."
 tags:
   - Data Science
   - Natural Language Processing